 My favorite sanders....so far

-The last few months I have taught 3 Liquid Metal FX certification classes.
-At each class I have arranged to have a representative attend from one of the top rated sander companies.
+For over a year I have been teaching a liquid metal class.
+At each class I have tried to arrange to have a representative attend from one of the top rated sander companies.
 Mirka, Festool, and SurfPrep so far.
 Below are my thoughts on each one.
 If you are thinking of purchasing a new sander, reach out to the class attendees to hear their thoughts as well.
 Keep into consideration that these have been used to sand/polish metal.
-I should also mention that all 3 have great sanding adhesives, although the SurfPrep was the best.
+I should also mention that all 3 have great sanding adhesives.

 If you also do a lot of sanding on wood, you may want to inquire with the manufacturer to find out which of their systems is good for both metal and wood.